gradle/gradle-org-conventions-plugin/README.md

 ## Credentials

 To enable build scan publishing, authenticate with [Develocity](https://docs.gradle.com/develocity/gradle-plugin/current/#authenticating).
-Then add a `gradle.enterprise.url` system property to your build if you publish to a different server than the default one.
+Then add a `develocity.server.url` system property to your build if you publish to a different server than the default one.

 ```
-./gradlew myBuildTask -Dgradle.enterprise.url=https://ge.mycompany.com/
+./gradlew myBuildTask -Ddevelocity.server.url=https://ge.mycompany.com/
 ```

 To enable build cache pushing, the access key associated with the build needs to have build cache write permission.